joseamirandavelez/PRFlag/README.md

 You will find the new effect in Library > Installed Effects

+Update:

-Update: Now it is sound responsive!
+1. Now it is sound responsive!
+2. Added several simple flags.
+Some flags are very difficult to draw...